SIBO Symptoms, Causes, Testing & Diagnosis

 10 SIBO Symptoms

-After enzymes break down our food, our gut moves the food through our digestive tract from the stomach to the small intestine and to the colon.
-In a healthy gut, bacteria gets passed through the digestive tract along with food to its final destination in the colon.
-Unfortunately, risk factors interfere with this process, including:
+After enzymes break down our food, it travels through our digestive system from the stomach to the small intestine.
+In a healthy gut, bacteria gets passed through the digestive tract along with our food to the colon.
+Unfortunately, this process can be disrupted by a number of risk factors, including:1

 - Damaged nerves or muscles in the gut resulting in leftover bacteria in the small intestine.
 For example, diabetes mellitus and scleroderma can both affect the muscles in the gut, leaving room for SIBO to develop.